-Communications from the Dawn spacecraft via NASA’s Deep Space Network confirmed last week (11:26 p.m.
-PDT on September 4 or 6:26 UTC on September 5) that the craft has now escaped the gentle grip of gravity in the region around the asteroid Vesta.
+Communications from the Dawn spacecraft via NASA’s Deep Space Network confirmed in 2012 (11:26 p.m.
+PDT on September 4 or 6:26 UTC on September 5) that the craft escaped the gentle grip of gravity in the region around the asteroid Vesta.
 Dawn had been orbiting Vesta for more than a year.
 The spacecraft is now moving toward its next target in our solar system, an object once considered an asteroid but now called a dwarf planet: Ceres.
-NASA said:
+In 2012, NASA reported:

 Dawn spiraled away from Vesta as gently as it arrived.
 It is expected to pull into its next port of call, Ceres, in early 2015.